-Many backdoor entryways are created when unsuspecting computer users download “Trojan Horses,” which are programs designed to look like useful software that actually establishes backdoor entries behind the scenes.
+Many backdoor entryways are created when unsuspecting computer users download “Trojan Horses,” which are programs designed to look like useful software that establishes backdoor entries behind the scenes.
 Trojans are just one of the multiple ways a hacker can get into your system, though.
-As we will see, there are actually numerous routes of access, many of which are easy to overlook, and all of which would make the con-men of yesterday proud.
+As we will see, there are numerous routes of access, many of which are easy to overlook, and all of which would make the con-men of yesterday proud.

 Identity Theft: Infiltration

-Today’s identity thieves are armed with many forms of software and computerized tools, but these tools are absolutely useless unless they are installed on your computer.
+Today’s identity thieves are armed with many forms of software and computerized tools, but these tools are useless unless they are installed on your computer.
 Accordingly, determined hackers have been known to go to great lengths to get their malware on their victims’ computers.

 Attacking your wireless network

 Hackers can camp outside your home and attempt to identify your wireless network.
 If you have a Wireless Protected Setup (WPS), breaking in is surprisingly comfortable.
 Once inside your network, hackers can pretty much do whatever they want.
 This includes stealing your sensitive information right then and there, establishing a backdoor entryway, or merely implanting any other type of virus they’d like.

 Hackers often fool their targets into logging onto wireless networks in public places.
 For example, a hacker could wait for their prey at a coffee shop, set up a network called “Coffee Shop’s Free Wi-Fi,” and thereby dupe the target into logging on.
 Once the connection is made, the hacker may monitor what you are doing online, view your computer’s files, or implant a virus.

 In I challenged hackers to investigate me and what they found out is chilling, gonzo journalist Adam Penenberg challenges three white hat hackers to steal his digital life.
 The hackers ultimately succeeded, and they did so through means of malicious email.